Vermont Studio Center Church Studios Project Underway

 Construction is underway on the Vermont Studio Center's (VSC) Church Studios building.
 Located on Main Street in Johnson, Vermont's historic downtown on the Gihon River, the Church Studios project is the second to begin under the VSC Campus Master Plan developed by Cushman Design Group and VSC.

 CDG leads the master planning and design teams, with Jeff Schoelkopf and Jim Edgcomb of The Design Group of Warren, VT being architect of record.
 Travis Cutler and Tom Bjerke, Vice-President and Project Manager respectively of Morrisville, Vermont general contractor Donald P. Blake Jr, Inc. leads the team of contractors involved in the preservation, renovation, and addition to the historic building.
+Key aspects of the building's detailing and construction will be preserved to celebrate its place in Johnson, Vermont's historic village.

-We are thrilled to share that on September 6, 2017 at the Vermont Governor's awards ceremony for the Agency of Commerce and Community Development's Downtown Tax Credit Program, VSC was awarded $100,000 in tax credits for the Church Studios project.
+Building on the project's existing momentum, we are thrilled to share that on September 6, 2017 at the Vermont Governor's awards ceremony for the Agency of Commerce and Community Development's Downtown Tax Credit Program, VSC was awarded $100,000 in tax credits for the Church Studios project.
 Alice Dodge, VSC Grants Coordinator, is interviewed by WCAX in the video below.

 In June 2016, a fire caused significant damage to the building, as well as destroyed the work and property of several artists.
 With tremendous community support and VSC's commitment to its campus, the Church Studios project became the project next in line for kickoff following the completion of the Kowalsky project.